PaulaAlessio/evaluacion-por-competencias/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 All contributions are welcome!

+## Acknowledgements

+I would like to acknowledge **Luca Castagnini** for his contributions to this project.
+His support and expertise have been invaluable in shaping the direction of this application.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.